Penn State Particle Separator

 Spanish language version of the Particle Size Spreadsheet.
 Automates the calculation of average particle size and graphs particle distribution; metric units of measurement.

 Italian language version of the Particle Size Spreadsheet.
 Automates the calculation of average particle size and graphs particle distribution; metric units of measurement.

-Particle size spreadsheet for producers of Parmigiano-Reggiano, Italian language; use this version for the 3-sieve model with 4-mm sieve
+Particle size spreadsheet for producers of Parmigiano-Reggiano, Italian language, metric units of measurement.
+Use this version for the 3-sieve model with 4-mm sieve.

 Hand Calculation and Plotting